hMsats/double_pendulum_octave/README.md

 Then press any key to start the pendulum.

+Parameters can easily be changed at the top of dp.m.

 It uses fourth order Runge-Kutta on the solution of the Hamilton-Lagrange equations.